project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

 blob with S50. `chip_enable_secure_dac_private_key_storage=1` must have been added to the _gn gen_ command

-ELS contain concurrent access risks.
-They must be fixed before default enablement.
+_ELS_ contain concurrent access risks.
+They must be fixed before enabling it by default.

 <a name="flashing-and-debugging"></a>